crystal-lang/crystal/Contributing.md

 1. Fork it ( https://github.com/manastech/crystal/fork )
 2. Clone it

+Be sure to execute `make libcrystal` inside the cloned repository.

 Once in the cloned directory, and once you [installed Crystal](http://crystal-lang.org/docs/installation/index.html), you can execute `bin/crystal` instead of `crystal`.
 This is a wrapper that will use the cloned repository as the standard library.
 Otherwise the barebones `crystal` executable uses the standard library that comes in